neo4j/docs-cypher/test/README.md

 ```
 where `--tb=short` will make the report for each error more succinct and to the point, and `-rs` displays info about skipped tests.

-The list of filenames to be tested currently lives in the `filenames` var at the top of `test-cypher.py`.
+You can provide a list paths to be tested through the environment variable `CYPHER_TEST_PATH`.
+By default it will test all `.adoc` files in `modules/ROOT`, recursively.
+For example, `export CYPHER_TEST_PATH='modules/ROOT/**/clauses/*.adoc,modules/ROOT/**/aliases.adoc'` will result in all clauses content AND the aliases page to be tested.

 If Neo4j is not running on localhost, or if the username is not `neo4j`, you can specify different values:
 ```bash